cdeccio/byu-cs460-f2025/12-hw-app-layer/README.md

 requests and responses issued above.
 For each question that asks "why", provide a brief but specific explanation.

- 1. In HTTP request 1, what was the domain sent by the client in the Host header of the HTTP request?
+ 1. In HTTP request 1, what was the domain domain sent by the client in the Host header of the HTTP request?
+(Note: consider only the domain name, not the port, if one is specified.)
  2. In HTTP request 1, was a cookie sent by the client?
 Why or why not?
  3. In HTTP request 1, what was the "domain" attribute in the cookie returned by the server?
- 4. In HTTP request 2, what was the domain sent by the client in the Host header of the HTTP request?
+ 4. In HTTP request 2, what was the domain name sent by the client in the Host header of the HTTP request?
  5. In HTTP request 2, was the cookie sent by the client?
 What does the answer (yes/no) tell you about the ability or inability of the server to set a